The Arctic Circle Assembly 2024 “If We Lose the Arctic Council, It Is Lost Forever”

 State secretary for the Norwegian ministry for foreign affairs, Maria Varteressian (Labor), made sure she was crystal clear from the Arctic Circle Assembly stage in Reykjavik:

 “The Arctic Council is very much alive, and it will continue to be so because it must.
 If we lose it, we won't get it back.
-The Arctic Council is at the heart of Arctic cooperation, and it is irreplaceable," the foreign minister announced firmly.
+The Arctic Council is at the heart of Arctic cooperation, and it is irreplaceable," the state secretary announced firmly.

-And it's just that the Norwegian Arctic Council's team has worked tirelessly to do this for the past six months.
+And that is precisely what the Norwegian Arctic Council's team has worked tirelessly to do this for the past six months.
 Not only keeping the council alive, but also keeping it working under extraordinary circumstances.

 “But”, Varteressian admits;